“Courage is not the absence of fear, but rather the assessment that something else is more important than fear.”Franklin D. Roosevelt.

-Regardless of your struggle, Dr. Zack uses evidenced based practice that helps you build the skills necessary to confront difficult thoughts and feelings.
+Regardless of your struggle, our therapists use evidenced based practice that helps you build the skills necessary to confront difficult thoughts and feelings.
 This isn’t just talk therapy.
 You’ll be challenged to work on your behavioral health in and out of session in order to become the kind person and firefighter you want to be.

-To schedule a consultation, click on the button below.
+To schedule an appointment, click on the button below.